-College of Charleston President Andrew T. Hsu shared the following message on Thursday, March 11, regarding the institution's plans for resuming normal operations for faculty and staff.
+College of Charleston President Andrew T. Hsu shared the following message with students on Thursday, Sept.
+9, 2021, regarding COVID-19 updates on campus.

 Take-home COVID-19 test kits are now available to College of Charleston faculty and staff in the Office of Human Resources.

 Students, faculty and staff who receive the COVID-19 vaccine are eligible to receive scholarships or grants through a new incentive plan aimed at encouraging the CofC community to get vaccinated and voluntarily share their vaccine information with the College.